nishaanjoshi0/energy-industry-project/README.md

 # energy-industry

-This project analyzes the impact of natural disasters on the energy industry using FEMA data (2004-2015) and Tableau's multi-maps (Trellis charts).
+This project explored how natural disasters affect the energy industry by analyzing FEMA data from 2004 to 2015 and visualizing the findings through Tableau multi-maps (also called Trellis charts).

-In this project, I conducted an in-depth analysis of the impact of natural disasters on the energy industry, utilizing FEMA data from 2004 to 2015.
-The objective was to identify the top four natural disasters affecting energy companies and their refineries across the U.S. The analysis was performed using Tableau, with a focus on creating multi-maps (also known as Trellis or Panel charts) for effective data visualization.
+I analyzed nationwide disaster data to pinpoint which four types of natural disasters had the greatest impact on energy companies and their refineries.
+Using Tableau, I focused on mapping and ranking these disasters to show geographic patterns and frequency across the U.S.

-The project involved the following key steps:
+Key Workflows:

-📊 Data Integration: Natural disaster data was imported into Tableau from a provided dataset.
-Additional data related to refinery locations of a selected energy company was manually added to identify affected areas.
+- Data Integration: Imported FEMA disaster data into Tableau and manually added refinery location data to link disaster incidents to specific facilities.

-📍 Geospatial Visualization: Using Tableau’s mapping capabilities, I plotted the locations of natural disasters alongside refinery sites, applying filters to focus on the lower 48 U.S. states.
-Custom shapes (stars for refineries and circles for disasters) and color coding were applied to distinguish between different disaster types.
+- Geospatial Mapping: Used Tableau’s mapping tools to plot disaster locations and refinery sites across the lower 48 states.
+Each disaster type was color-coded, with refineries and disasters represented by distinct custom shapes.

-🎛️ Interactive Filtering: Quick filters for disaster types and states were implemented, allowing users to explore specific disasters and their geographic impact.
+- Interactive Exploration: Built filters for disaster types and states, enabling users to drill down into specific regions or disaster events.

-🧮 Trellis Chart Creation: I created multi-maps to visualize the top four disasters impacting refineries.
-This involved calculating the frequency of disaster incidents and ranking them using custom calculated fields.
-The multi-maps were divided into quadrants to clearly show the distribution and frequency of these top disasters across the affected states.
+- Trellis Chart Design: Created multi-maps that displayed the top four disaster types side by side.
+This required custom calculated fields to rank disaster frequency and organize the maps into quadrants for easy comparison.

-📝 Annotation and Insights: Key refinery locations were annotated on the map for clarity, and I provided insights into the specific disasters that had the highest impact on energy refineries.
-Further, the project concluded with the creation of a Tableau story, weaving together all visualizations to present a coherent narrative on disaster impacts.
+- Annotations & Insights: Added map annotations for key refinery sites and summarized which disasters posed the highest operational risk.
+The project concluded with a Tableau Story that combined all visualizations into a clear, narrative-driven report.

 Tools & Techniques:

-• Tableau for data visualization and multi-maps creation
+- Tableau for visualization and Trellis chart creation

-• Data filtering, calculated fields, and ranking functions in Tableau
+- Calculated fields and ranking logic for data analysis

-• Custom shapes, color encoding, and interactive filtering for enhanced visual clarity
+- Custom icons, color schemes, and interactive filters for better user experience

-This project demonstrates how geospatial data, combined with visual analytics, can provide actionable insights into the operational risks faced by the energy industry due to natural disasters.
+Overall, the project demonstrated how geospatial and visual analytics can uncover meaningful insights about how natural disasters disrupt energy operations and help identify areas of greatest vulnerability.